-The Commissioner of Labor and Industry is chief of the Division of Labor Standards in the Department of Labor and Industry.
+The Department of Labor and Industry is under the supervision and control of the Commissioner of Labor and Industry.
 The Commissioner may inspect all employer records that pertain to wages, hours and other conditions of employment.
-The Commissioner is also empowered to investigate wage complaints against employers.
+The Commissioner is empowered to investigate wage complaints against employers.
 If the records maintained by the employer do not provide sufficient information to determine the exact amount of back wages due to an employee, the Commissioner may make a determination of wages due based upon the available evidence.
-Failure to submit records may subject the employer to fines and penalties.131
+Failure to submit records may subject the employer to fines and penalties.

-With respect to violations of certain statutes or rules, the Commissioner shall issue cease and desist orders, shall take whatever steps he or she determines necessary to effectuate the purposes of the rule or statute violated, shall also order the employer to pay the employee back pay, gratuities, compensatory damages and liquidated damages, and, in cases of repeated or willful violations, assess civil penalties.132 names, addresses, occupations, sex and social security numbers.133 When wages are paid, Minnesota requires the employer to give the employee an earnings statement which includes:
+With respect to violations of certain statutes or rules, the Commissioner shall issue cease and desist orders, shall take whatever steps the Commissioner determines necessary to effectuate the purposes of the rule or statute violated, shall order the employer to pay the employee back pay, gratuities, compensatory damages and liquidated damages, and, in cases of repeated or willful violations, assess civil penalties.